AyanMahato/Instagram-Web-Scraper/Questions.md

 5. Also when scraping for profiles it is never getting the exact profile name I am looking for - e.g., if I input "espn" it is scraping "espnnl", not sure if this is API issue or something to fix in the code itself

 6. Small note: any reason to not use the `apify-client` python package and instead use requests?

+# Answers

+- For Query 1-5 is resolved as the code for the payload has been fixed

+- 6. `apify-client` python package does not have flexibility over the vast endpoints of apify that can be used and is fixated to just getting the dataset.
+Requests is faster as it gets the data in just one-shot api call but `apify-client` python package does it in 2 steps- run the actor and then get dataset.